mahigupta003/codsoft_taskno.4/README.md

 This is an Epic Quiz Challenge.
 It is a java quiz program with timer .
-User has to choose the option within 15 second before time's up.
+In this User has to choose a option within 15 second before time's up.
 It is a fun program to participate in.
 And at last it gives user's score and summary of the quiz.